kundkingan/booking-system/README.md

 ## About

 The point of this project is to build a booking application that is simple and easy to use.
+The ide behind this project is to have an admin that controls the users either via a GUI or directly from firebase.
+Then users get their user credentials and can do their booking of some sort.
 My frontend is built by using Angular.
 The use of Angular is because I have experience with Angular since before and I think it's a really great framework to use if you want to get started with an web application fast and smooth.
 Angular also used TypeScript which makes the code cleaner and better scaleable.
-For backend I choose to use Express also because I've used it before and it's really flexibile, simlpe and got good performance.
+For backend I choose to use Express also because I've used it before and it's really flexibile, simple and got good performance.

 ### Features

 * Secure login with Firebase
 * Realtime booking
 * See previously booking
-* Responsive for mobile
+* Responsive

 ### CI